BlueKraken/mastermind-game/README.md

 # Mastermind game on phyton

-The mastermind board game, also known as Bulls and cows, developed in phyton.
-For fun.
+The mastermind board game, also known as Bulls and cows, developed in phyton for fun and study purposes.

-**To avoid the terminal showing the secret code, change the variable `DEBUG_MODE` of `constants.py` to True**

 This is not ready, use with no expectations.

 Commits messages are a mess #notsorry